Editor's note: this blog was posted originally on December 19, 2019 and has been updated with more links and other tweaks.

 One Fortune 500 company, for example, needed more agility to meet their growing demands for cloud access.
 They were looking for a future-proof cloud solution that was easy to deploy.
 The company turned to PrivX, a modern, lean access management solution, for help modernizing and securing their access management processes.
 In addition to gaining agility, they’ve also enjoyed efficiency and security benefits as a result of PrivX’s innovative ephemeral certificate-based authentication approach.

 Here are five ways future-proof privileged access management can help support modernization, inspired by this company’s journey.
 You can also check out the 5 must-have functions for every Privileged Access Management (PAM) solution RFI Guide,

 1. Manage both cloud and on-premises environments from a single user interface

 Many companies today operate in a multi-cloud (AWS, Azure, GCP) environment, utilizing some combination of public cloud, private cloud and on-premises environments.
 Each environment may have its own access management console, which quickly becomes time-consuming and complex to manage.

 Modern access solutions provide oversight from a single user interface, controlling and consolidating access to workloads across these environments.
 The single interface makes it easy to manage, provides visibility into the whole environment, and simplifies access for users.

-2. Simplify deployment and maintenance with agentless software
+2. Simplify deployment and maintenance with agentless, thin client software

 Managing software agents on client and host systems can be a burden for IT admins.
 A lean PAM solution with agentless deployment lifts the administrative burden, providing a central location for IT admins to manage, maintain and update their PAM solution across the entire organization.